 Teach Age 3 - Grade 5

-Children in the early childhood years (ages 3 - 10) are filled with curiosity, energy and a sense of wonder about the world around them.
-As an early childhood teacher, you will have the opportunity to make a positive impact on every child you teach and help each child develop a love of learning.
-Young children need teachers who are dedicated, knowledgeable, lifelong learners, organized and positive in their approach.
-If this describes you, early childhood may be the right career choice for you.
+Children in the primary education years (ages 3 - 10) are filled with curiosity, energy, and a sense of wonder about the world around them.
+As a primary education teacher, you will have the opportunity to make a positive impact on every child you teach and help each child develop a love of learning.
+Young children need teachers who are dedicated, knowledgeable, lifelong learners, organized, and positive in their approach.
+If this describes you, primary education may be the right career choice for you.

 The University of Findlay licensure programs meet Ohio licensure requirements, candidates interested in being licensed in another state need to work with that state’s department of education to determine eligibility for the other state.